My Stereo System

 ![]() |

 Willie Nelson, Tougher Than Leather, (CBS Mastersound, USA) Columbia Mastersound half-speed mastered audiophile pressing in a very good condition.
 Nelson is a special artist.
-At his current age, he probably does not have too many years ahad of him.
+At his current age, he probably does not have too many years ahead of him.
 On his passing away, his albums are going to soar in value, so getting them while I could was a best investment.
 I have no intention of selling any of them though.
+The album cover is embossed and it makes it feel like leather in a way, probably in line with the title.

 |